unkornithology/unkornithology.github.io/pages/members.md

 ### Undergraduates
 <br>

+#### RH
+Broadly interested in ornithology in general and experienced with studying everything from raptors to storks, RH's current research was focused on the dynamics of Eastern Screech-Owl <i>Megascops asio</i> populations in Kearney, Nebraska.
+Her work was designed to help us better understand the dynamics of these species in an isolated patch of habitat near the western edge of their distribution and shed light on how these small owls have adapted to urban and rural habitats.

 #### Mike Roffman
 Mike worked on digitizing historical data from throughout the state of Nebraska, specifically focusing on the birds of Dakota County.